Uka0001/job-board-parse-app/README.md

 ## 📔 Summary:
-Web app on Java17, Gradle and Spring Boot for parsing public free job board api - arbeitnow with pagination and sorting.
+Web app on Java17, Gradle and Spring Boot for parsing public free job board api - arbeitnow, working with H2 DB.
+Implemented methods: All jobs
+with pagination and sorting,
+most n recent jobs,
-Also implementing methods: All jobs, top10 jobs, statistics for cities and amount of jobs.
+statistics for cities and amount of jobs.

 ## 📑 Used public API:
 https://www.arbeitnow.com/api/job-board-api